automata-network/linea-sgx-prover/README.md

 - [x] SGX prover registry & key rotation
 - [x] SGX prover submits rollup proofs
 - [x] Implement the Rust version of Linea zktrie that aligns with the new spec [shomei](https://github.com/Consensys/shomei)
-- [ ] Integrate with the new zktrie to the SGX prover and generate the root_hash (working in progress)
+- [x] Integrate with the new zktrie to the SGX prover and generate the root_hash
 - [ ] Submit the root_hash of zktrie to the SGX Verifier